peers/peerjs/docs/api.md

 (CHROME ONLY.
 Firefox has reliable transport built in and reliable transfer is the default option.)
 Simply pass in `reliable: true` when calling `.connect(...)`.
 This module is experimental, temporary, and exists here: https://github.com/michellebu/reliable

+*Caveat:* With reliable enabled in Chrome, you can no longer customize the serialization format used for data transfer.

 ### connection.peer

 The id of the remote peer this connection is connected to.